arunav-b/learning-cqrs/README.md

 ### Message

+A message can be:

 - Command
-- Events
-- Query
+- Event

 ### Command

-Command is a message that needs to be processed.
+Command is a message that describes something that we want it to be done.
+It encapsulates the information required to undertake the action.

 ### Event

-Event is a message that is generated after processing a message.
+Events are objects that describe something that has occurred in the application.
+A typical source of events is the aggregate.
+When something has occurred with the aggregate an event is generated.

+### Aggregate

+- Aggregate is an entity or group of entities that is always kept in a consistent state.
+- Aggregate root is the entity within aggregate that is responsible for maintaining the consistent state.
+- Primary building block for implementing a command model in any CQRS application.

 ### Query